 In 2017, some of the refugees currently residing in Greece were deployed in Crete.
 They were mainly Syrian families with children.
 However, this relocation did not lead to the creation of other camps typically intended for refugees.
 Relocated families found their new homes in apartments located in Cretan cities.
 This way of helping quickly allows them to become part of local communities.

 1. Public offices: Monday - Friday 07:30 - 15:00

-2. Post offices: from Monday to Friday 7:30 - 14:30.
-In large cities, the working time may be longer, but you have to reckon with the fact that in the afternoon there may be a break in work.
+2. Post offices: Monday to Friday 7:30 - 14:30.
+In large cities, the working time may be longer, but you have to take into account that there may be a scheduled break in the afternoon.

 4. Shops are open on Monday and Wednesday: 09:00 - 15:00, Tuesday, Thursday and Friday: 9:00 - 14:00 and 17:30 - 21:00, Saturday: 09:00 - 15:00.
-In the tourist areas during the season, the stores are open even up to late evening hours.
-Remember, however, that unlike in Poland in Greece, Sunday is not treated as an ordinary trading day.
-Even at the peak of the tourist season, it may happen that regular stores (especially those of the Lidl or Carrefour type) will be closed.
+In tourist areas, in high season, shops are open even late in the evening.
+Remember, however, that unlike in Poland, in Greece, Sunday is not treated as an ordinary trading day.
+Even at the peak of the tourist season, it may happen that regular stores (especially chain stores such as Lidl or Carrefour) will be closed.

-5. Pharmacies are usually open between 8:00 and 14:00 and in the afternoon between 5:30 PM and 9:00 PM on selected days.
-There are also emergency pharmacies open for 24 hours and on weekends.
+5. Pharmacies are usually open between 8:00 am and 2:00 pm and in the afternoon between 5:30 pm and 9:00 pm on selected days.
+There are also emergency pharmacies open 24 hours and at weekends.

 ul.
 1821 39, 712 01 Heraklion - Crete